tashatemmy/alx-low_level_programming/0x02-functions_nested_loops/README.md

-C, Functions and Nested loops
+this is a c_function and nested loop task